nnomier/Auction-Smart-Contract/README.md

 The manager receives the second highest bid as the price for the record.

 The deposits paid by cheaters are transferred to the manager.

 **Finalize by a participant:**

 This function is called when the finalization time is over and the manager didn’t end the auction.

 This function can only be called by one participant.

-The person who called the function gets half of the manager’s deposit**.**
+The person who called the function gets half of the manager’s deposit.

 A ratio of the deposits paid by cheaters are transferred to each participant.